SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/🚶🏽‍♀️ Walkthroughs/Second Brain Tutorials/Concepts/Digital Garden.md

 **Tags**: #DigitalGarden #Obsidian #ConceptualThinking #KnowledgeManagement #Creativity #Learning #Ideas #PersonalGrowth
 ### Critique
-The [[Digital Garden]] concept, while innovative, may not be accessible to all due to its technical demands.
+The [[Synthbrain/02 -🧙🏿‍♂️ Learning Lab/🚶🏽‍♀️ Walkthroughs/Second Brain Tutorials/Concepts/Digital Garden]] concept, while innovative, may not be accessible to all due to its technical demands.
 Its open-ended, non-linear nature might not resonate with everyone's organizational preferences.
 However, it stands as a testament to the internet's potential for fostering creative, personal spaces for knowledge and exploration.

 ### Citations
 1. [A Brief History & Ethos of the Digital Garden](https://maggieappleton.com/garden-history)